vincentaubert/pim-community-dev/TESTING.md

 - it tests several classes at the same time
 - it uses the business language, which means _Gherkin_ must be used
 - it describes a business use case or it ensures a business rule (it's not about UI, CLI or UX, neither about a text we should see)
-- it mocks only what we own
-- it mocks services performing [I/O calls](#faq)
+- it fakes services performing [I/O calls](#faq) (in memory only)
-- it "lives" in memory only

 Tools:

 - backend: Gherkin through Behat (no Mink, no Selenium)
 - frontend: Gherkin through CucumberJS & Puppeteer

+Where:

+- _Gherkin_: `tests/features`.
+Same _Gherkin_ files are used for both backend and frontend acceptance tests.
+- backend: `tests/back/Acceptance` contains the Behat contexts
+- frontend: `tests/front/Acceptance` contains the CucumberJS contexts

 Examples:

-- backend: TODO
-- frontend: TODO
+- backend/frontend: test that the completeness is calculated after having filled in a product value

 ### Integration - test the integration of a brick with the outside world

 Characteristics:

-- it has no mock (it tests the real classes)
+- it has no double (it tests the real classes)
 - it may test several classes at the same time
 - it tests only services that perform [I/O calls](#faq)